People's Power Party (Thailand): History

-Impeachment and resignations
+Impeachments and resignations

-Samak Sundaravej's 5-month-old government was in great trouble on July 10, 2008, after Pattama, as the 3rd top official in the ruling People Power Party (PPP) resigned.
-Its deputy leader Yongyuth Tiyapairat, was banned from politics for 5 years, after the Supreme Court affirmed vote buying charges against him.
-Then, Chiya Sasomsub was removed from office by another top court, for illegally concealing his wife's assets.
+Samak Sundaravej's 5-month-old government was in great trouble on July 10, 2008, after Pattama, as the 3rd top official in the PPP resigned.
+Its deputy leader Yongyuth Tiyapairat was banned from politics for 5 years after the Supreme Court affirmed vote buying charges against him.
+Then, another prominent cadre, Chiya Sasomsub, was removed from office for illegally concealing his wife's assets.

-The Constitutional Court ruled on July 8 that Noppadon and the entire cabinet violated the charter by failing to ask parliamentary approval for a bilateral agreement with Cambodia.
-Noppadon signed the agreement on June, to support Cambodia's bid to seek World Heritage status for the 900-year-old Preah Vihear temple.
-The Opposition filed a petition with deputy Senate Speaker Nikom Wairatpanit to impeach Noppadon Pattama over Preah Vihear Temple issue.
+The Constitutional Court ruled on July 8 that Foreign Minister Noppadon Pattama and the entire PPP cabinet violated its charter by failing to ask parliamentary approval for a bilateral agreement with Cambodia, signed by Noppadon in June to support Cambodia's bid to seek World Heritage status for Preah Vihear, an 11th-century Hindu temple.
+The Opposition filed a petition with deputy Senate Speaker Nikom Wairatpanit to impeach Noppadon over the issue of the temple.
 Sathit Wongnongtoei submitted 141 signatures of MPs.
 Noppadon was accused of violating Article 190 and 270 of the Constitution.
 The Opposition filed the motion of no confidence before Noppadon stepped down.